XZhu6980/Getting-and-Cleaning-Data-Course-Project/codebook.md

-Code Book for Getting and Cleaning Data Course Project This code book that describes the variables, the data, and any transformations or work that you performed to clean up the data
+Code Book for Getting and Cleaning Data Course Project

+This code book that describes the variables, the data, and any transformations or work that you performed to clean up the data

-•Step 1: "Merges the training and the test sets to create one data set."
+Step 1: "Merges the training and the test sets to create one data set."
-•Step 2: "Extracts only the measurements on the mean and standard deviation for each measurement."
+Step 2: "Extracts only the measurements on the mean and standard deviation for each measurement."
-•Step 3: "Uses descriptive activity names to name the activities in the data set."
+Step 3: "Uses descriptive activity names to name the activities in the data set."
-•Step 4: "Appropriately labels the data set with descriptive activity names."
+Step 4: "Appropriately labels the data set with descriptive activity names."
-•Step 5: "Creates a second, independent tidy data set with the average of each variable for each activity and each subject."
+Step 5: "Creates a second, independent tidy data set with the average of each variable for each activity and each subject."

 Source Data
 A full description of the data used in this project can be found at [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)